 Wayfinding signage is extremely useful in a downtown.
 It provides directional reference to visitors, and indicates nearby destinations and parking locations.
 Within the Tier V - Downtown Historic District (H-1), street names within the crosswalk ramps provide wayfinding.
-This unique type of wayfinding is helpful to the visitor and enhances the overall aesthetic of the Tier V - Downtown Historic District (H-1).
-Traditional directional signage is present in the downtown core but must be expanded to improve navigation and further strengthen the unique identity of Downtown Florence.
+This unique type of wayfinding is helpful to the visitor and enhances the overall aesthetic of the Tier V -Downtown Historic District (H-1).
+Traditional wayfinding and directional signage are also present in the downtown core, but there is an opportunity to expand these efforts.
+Adding more signage can improve navigation for visitors while strengthening the distinct identity of Downtown Florence.